BearyNatural/BearyNaturals_self-hosted_ai/README.md

-# Self-hosted AI starter kit
+# BearyNatural's Self-Hosted AI

+So far I am just playing with this and hosting locally.

 **Self-hosted AI Starter Kit** is an open-source Docker Compose template designed to swiftly initialize a comprehensive local AI and low-code development environment.